 Unwanted (but at some level unavoidable) reflections at air/glass and air/silicon interfaces result in some scattered light in the image.
 Some of these reflections are reasonably well-focused, resulting in 'ghost' reflections - spurious images from bright sources, appearing in different parts of the field.
-In OmegaCAM most of these ghosts are very defocused and hence very diffuse, but the most focused one projects to radii of a few mm (scale is 14.3"/mm) and so is visible if there is a bright star in the field.
-It arises as a reflection off the entrance surface of the dewar window, followed by a reflection at the entrance or exit surfaces of the dewar window.
+In OmegaCAM most of these ghosts are very defocused and hence very diffuse, but the most focused one projects to radii of a few mm (scale is 14.3''/mm) and so is visible if there is a bright star in the field.
+It arises as a reflection off the entrance surface of the dewar window, followed by a reflection off the nearest filter surface.
+Another ghost arises as a reflection off the CCDs, followed by reflection at the entrance or exit surfaces of the dewar window.
 (These reflections largely disappear when the star falls on a gap between CCDs.)

-By way of example, Fig. 21 shows the four main reflections from a bright star on CCD #91.
+By way of example, Fig. 24 shows the four main reflections from a bright star on CCD #91.
 The associated table lists typical size and surface brightness (relative to the bright star) of these ghosts.
 Note that the sizes and positions of the ghosts depend on the location of the parent star in the image, and their brightnesses on the filter in use.